aws-samples/aws-modernization-with-multicloud-defense/content/04_lab/lab2.md

 9. Click on Secure button and select the Service VPC that was created in step 3.<br>
 ![secure](secure.png) <br>
 10. Checkbox the all route table entries in the Route Table section.
 This will change the subnet route table to point to Transit Gateway. <br>
-**Note:** After changing the default route, you may lose connection to the ec2 instance.
-To avoid being disconnected, add a route from your public ip to the Internet Gateway for the VPC.
+**Note:** After changing the default route, you may lose connection to the sample ec2 instance.
+Reconnect to your sample ec2 instance.
 <br><br>

 ## Verification